 A deposit is required at the time the estimate is given, and payment in full is required at discharge.
-For your convenience, we accept cash and all major credit cards including Visa, MasterCard, Discover, and American Express.
+For your convenience, we accept cash, all major credit cards including Visa, MasterCard, Discover, and American Express, and Care Credit.
 If you have questions about pet insurance, we’re happy to help you process your claims.
 We’ll further discuss cost estimates and payment options during your pet’s consultation.

-The Friends of Richmond K9 was created as a 501(c)3 not-for-profit foundation to raise awareness of police K9s and their activities/accomplishments, foster community support of police dogs and K9 officers and help meet the needs of retired active-duty police dogs.
-Your contributions go directly to assisting the K9 unit with training, equipment and more.
-There are several ways to donate, which can be seen on the “Contact Us” page.
+The Friends of Richmond K9 was created as a 501(c)(3) not-for-profit foundation to raise awareness of police K9s and their activities/accomplishments, foster community support of police dogs and K9 officers and help meet the needs of retired active-duty police dogs.

 Pets are members of the family, and losing them can cause the same intense feelings of grief.
-Following are a few pet loss support groups or websites to help you and your family cope with the emotions and decisions of this difficult time.
+The following are a few pet loss websites and support groups to help you and your family cope with the emotions and decisions of this difficult time.

 National Pet Loss Hotlines

 Richmond Animal Care & Control (RACC) was established as the first city pound June 5, 1902 and since then it has served as the only open admission public shelter in the City of Richmond.
 RACC provides humane care for more than 3,000 stray, injured, abused and relinquished pets a year that require immediate care.
 As an open admission shelter, RACC takes in every animal in need in the City of Richmond, including animals that are severely injured or behaviorally unsound.
 RACC believes that every life is worth trying to save and we are committed to putting work behind those words.